-C. Certificate of Occupancy
+C. Certificate of Zoning Compliance

-A zoning certificate of occupancy shall be issued only after the proper completion, or appropriate portion thereof, as determined by the ZEO, of the items allowed by the zoning permit.
+A certificate of zoning compliance shall be issued only after the proper completion, or appropriate portion thereof, as determined by the ZEO, of the items allowed by the zoning permit.

 Section 20-5.
 Public Hearing